Mass General Marathon Team

 Since 1998, with the partnership of John Hancock, the Mass General Marathon Team was founded with the purpose of “Fighting Kids’ Cancer….
 One Step at a Time” and has raised over $16.4 million to support the MassGeneral Hospital for Children Pediatric Cancer program.
 Funds raised are directed to cancer care and research initiatives that will lead to improvements in cure rates and enhance the quality of life for the hospital’s youngest cancer patients.

 Runners who support our pediatric cancer mission are a diverse and dedicated group of individuals.
 They are Mass General doctors, nurses, hospital personnel, parents and relatives of our patients, cancer survivors, friends and anyone whose life has been impacted by cancer and wants to make a difference.
 Most importantly, the team is a partnership with our patients, who are fighting childhood cancer every day and hoping for a cure.
 They are the true heroes of the Marathon Team because they are running the biggest race of all: the race to a full recovery from cancer.

 Healing The Invisible Wounds of War

-After a successful debut in 2019, the Home Base runners are back for a second year of raising funds to help heal the invisible wounds of war for veterans, service members and their families.
+After a successful debut in 2019, the Home Base runners are back for a third year of raising funds to help heal the invisible wounds of war for veterans, service members and their families.

 Home Base, a Red Sox Foundation and Massachusetts General Hospital Program, is dedicated to supporting Veterans, Service Members and their Families through world-class clinical care, wellness, education and research.
 As a National Center of Excellence, Home Base operates the first and largest private-sector clinic in the nation devoted to healing invisible wounds such as post-traumatic stress, traumatic brain injury, anxiety, depression, co-occurring substance use disorder, military sexual trauma, family relationship challenges and other issues associated with service.